nikcunniffe/MetacommunityDynamics/README.md

   - metapopulationDynamics.Rmd: a R Markdown which creates all figures in the paper, to show how the library can be used
   - metapopulationDynamics.html: the knitted output of the R Markdown file
   - refs.bib: the bibtex file referred to in the R Markdown file and required to make it knit
   - metapopulationDynamicsTest.Rmd: a R Markdown file which is *identical* to the other markdown, except it has testRun <- TRUE on L38.
-This has settings for the various stochastic algorithms which allow the code to run much faster (but to not obtain statistically valid results)
+This has settings for the various stochastic algorithms which allow the code to run much faster -- around ten minutes or so -- but which cause the results to be statistically invalid
   - metapopulationDynamicsTest.html: the knitted output of the test markdown file